Skip to product information

 Pickling Pepper Classic

 Known for their mild heat, ranging from 100 to 500 Scoville Heat Units, these peppers offer a delightful tangy taste rather than intense spiciness.
-Their versatile flavor profile makes them perfect for pickling, salads, sandwiches, and as a pizza topping.
+As a type of chili pepper, their versatile flavor profile makes them perfect for pickling, salads, sandwiches, and as a pizza topping.
+They are often confused with pepperoncini and banana peppers, but Italian Pepperoncini tend to have a more pronounced tangy flavor.

 When planting from seeds, provide a warm and consistent temperature of around 70-85°F (21-29°C) for successful germination.
 Start seeds indoors approximately 8-10 weeks before the last expected frost date.
 Once the seedlings have developed and the risk of frost has passed, transplant them into well-draining soil with full sun exposure.